oliverkroener/ok_exchange365_mailer/Documentation/Configuration/Essential.rst

 1. Sending a test email through TYPO3's mail functionality
 2. Checking the TYPO3 logs for any error messages
 3. Verifying that emails are received at the intended recipients
-4. Checking the sender's "Sent Items" folder if `saveToSentItems` is enabled

 ..  tip::
     Enable TYPO3's developer log to see detailed information about the email sending process and any potential issues with the Exchange 365 integration.